begmuhommet/low-ops-docs/docs/getting-started/installation.md

 ## Platform Foundation

-The platform foundation is an infrastructure level that has to provide scalable, flexeble and extensible enviromnemt for the platform lifecycle.
+The platform foundation is an infrastructure level that has to provide a scalable, flexeble and extensible enviromnemt for the platform lifecycle.
 To build the platform foundation, you can use cloud providers or on-premise solutions that allow you to run managed or self-managed Kubernetes (k8s) clusters.

 There are 2 different platform `foundation_type`s: